platformsh/platformsh-docs/src/administration/web.md

 ![Header SSH](/images/header_ssh.png)

-The SSH pull-down display the commands to access your project with SSH.
+The SSH pull-down display the commands to access your project over SSH.